dotnet/AspNetCore.Docs/docs/mvc/views/view-components.rst

 Add the Todo controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Download and open the completed project. [todo make link]
+1. Download and open the `completed project <https://dl.dropboxusercontent.com/u/18075777/ToDoFinal.zip>`_.
 2. In solution explorer, in the new app you've created, right click the *Controllers* folder :menuselection:`Add --> Exiting Item`.
 Enter the path to the *TodoController.cs* file in the download project.
 3. Using the same approach, add the *Models\\TodoItem.cs* and  *Models\\TodoItemEditModel.cs* to the *Models* folder.
 4. Create a *ToDo* folder under *Views*.
 Using the same approach, add all the views in the download *Views\\ToDo* folder to the new project *Views\\Todo* folder.